 He may have thought I was a single mom in need of a strong male role model.
 And when he touched my son, I immediately stepped in to threaten him.
 His reaction was over the top and completely terrible, but we have all said things in the heat of the moment that we are not proud of.
 The fact he seemed to have been drinking may have exacerbated his reaction.

 Realistically, I could have made a scene or called the authorities (of the store or the police) and taken up a lot of time in reporting it.
 But frankly, I wanted my son out of there and I wanted to get home so I could cry without him seeing and being freaked out.

 I am unprepared for the craziness that this has brought on my blog.
 I can’t even get in to the back end to moderate comments or include a response.
 The traffic has gone through the roof, and for someone who is used to 150 hits a day, getting 100,000 in a few hours is a bit overwhelming.

 I appreciate all the support that people have given, but I am truly confused as to what I should do next.
 I don’t feel that going to the police or news would be the best thing for my son, as it would bring a lot of attention to something that he has no idea even happened.

 My rinkydink little blog is my space to vent, and now it has become a giant magnet for trolls and those who have decided I am not parenting correctly.
 I don’t really know how to respond.

-Again, thank you all from me, Mark, Dash and Pip.
+Again, thank you all from me, Mark, Dash and Dexter.
 At the very least, I am proud that from the ashes of this horrible event we were able to get a lot of people talking about a very real issue.